AlekseevYegor/testCountIPs/ReadMe.txt

 Processing time:  5m55.826568917s

-To achieve higher performance the parameters can bre changed: ChunkSize, MaxGoroutines.
+To achieve higher performance the parameters can be changed: ChunkSize, MaxGoroutines.